jrans/React-Native-Examples/notes-on-docs/style.md

 ###React Solution

 React solves most of this by applying styles inline.
 This works as:

-* We're not writing the styles 'inline', we give a reference to a rile that's somewhere else in the file.
+* We're not writing the styles 'inline', we give a reference to a file that's somewhere else in the file.
 * Style is a better name than class.
 You want to style the element not class it.
 * Importantly, we are not applying the style directly, we are using React virtual DOM and this is being diff-ed the same way elements are.